Twitter

 When is an extended warranty worth it?

-The only time you should go for an extended warranty is if it provides benefits not already offered by consumer guarantees.
-The ACCC listed these questions to help you decide:
+The only time you should consider an extended warranty is if it provides benefits not already offered by consumer guarantees.
+The ACCC recommends asking the following questions before you decide:

 • Are there any crucial limitations or prerequisites to be aware of?
 For instance, is the warranty only applicable if the product is serviced regularly?
 If it is, and servicing is not free, then it may cost you more in the long run.